AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

     console.log(eval("1 + 2")); //  3
     ```

+    In most of the cases, it should not be necessary to use it.

-63. ### What is the difference between window and document
+60. ### What is the difference between window and document

     Below are the main differences between window and document,